Central Sleep Apnea

 Chronic use of opioids (eg, patients on methadone maintenance, cancer patients with chronic pain) triggers CSA with an erratic rate and depth of breathing and episodes of apnea; CSA can be hypercapneic or hypocapneic.

-Diagnosis is suspected on the basis of history and is confirmed by polysomnography.
+Diagnosis of central sleep apnea is suspected on the basis of history and is confirmed by polysomnography.
 However, testing may not be necessary if CSA causes no symptoms or is clearly related to an identifiable disorder.
 To diagnose causes of CSA, brain or brain stem imaging may be indicated.

-Primary treatment is optimal management of underlying conditions and avoidance of opioids and other sedatives.
-Secondary treatment of symptomatic patients can be a trial of supplemental O 2 or, in patients with hypercapnic CSA who have symptoms despite other treatments, noninvasive continuous or bilevel positive airway pressure.
+Primary treatment of central sleep apnea is optimal management of underlying conditions and avoidance of opioids and other sedatives.
+Secondary treatment of symptomatic patients can be a trial of supplemental oxygen or, in patients with hypercapnic CSA who have symptoms despite other treatments, noninvasive continuous or bilevel positive airway pressure.

 For patients who have CSA and Cheyne-Stokes breathing, continuous positive airway pressure may decrease apneic and hypopneic episodes, but effects on clinical outcomes are not clear.
 Acetazolamide is effective in CSA caused by high altitude.